AlejandroEsteveMaza/ObsidianPf2eVault/2. The World/NPCs/Heraldos/Vesperio.md

 icon: npc
 NoteType: NPC
 AssociatedGroup: Name of Guild or Group they belong to
-Gender: Male or Female or...
+Gender: Female
-Race: Human, Dwarf, Elf, etc
+Race: Human, Elf
 Age: How old are they?
 Class: Warrior or Wizard or ...
 Alignment: Are they Chaotic Neutral or Lawful Neutral